ryan-mcclue/unsw/comp3121/week1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

-but the general proof ideas (contradiction, induction etc.) are very useful so I would focus on them.

-priority queue typically implemented as a heap, but could also be implemented in say a splay tree
+## Introduction

-about designing and proving correctness of algorithm so, this is more computer science (as engineers implement from this paper) mathematical reasoning required to proove, e.g. justify that sorting algorithm will sort? practical problem solving, i.e. learning algorithm design techniques (divide-conquer, greedy, dynamic, etc.) gain skill, not necessarily knowledge
+Course more computer science as about designing and proving correctness of algorithm Want to gain problem solving skills and algorithm design techniques, e.g. divide-conquer, greedy, dynamic, etc.

-informal algorithm is using words rather than pseudocode?
+A informal algorithm is solved in prose rather than pseudocode

-mathematical proof only required if non-obvious sometimes not clear will enter infinite loop sometimes not clear will run in exponentially many steps sometimes not clear will produce desired solution

-want to show algorithm:
+Big-Oh (asymptotic upper bound) f(n) = O(g(n)), i.e. f(n) grows at most g(n)
+Omega (asymptotic lower bound) f(n) = Ω(g(n)), i.e. f(n) grows at least g(n)
+Theta (same asymptotic growth rate) f(n) = θ(g(n))

+Proof ideas:
+Induction (true for case k, true for case k+1 etc.) (might involve partial/infinite sums) Contradiction

+Mathematical reasoning required to proove only if non-obvious:
+  * Valid time complexity assertion
+  * Is finite, i.e. won't enter an infinite loop
+  * Produce desired solution, e.g sorting algorithm will sort

+Merge Sort:
+1. Loglinear: logarithmic recursion depth, linear merge at each depth
+2. Terminates: subarray length will always reach 1
+3. Induction: merging sorted arrays at any depth k will always create sorted array

+Factorial time complexity is exponential, i.e. n! ≈ (n/e)^n

+Gale-Shapely Algorithm (Stable Matching Problem):
+1. Quadratic: each hospital can make at most n offers and there are n hospitals
-terminates (hospital cannot make more than one offer to a doctor) runs in reasonable time (each hospital can make at most n offers) produces correct output
+2. Terminates: each hospital cannot make more than one offer to a doctor

-proof of contradiction popular, e.g. assume that ...

-n! ≈ (n/e)^n

-the merge sort proof is an informal proof by induction? inductive step is assuming previous step is sorted and then this bubbles up in each depth of recursion, have O(n) merge step
+3. Contradiction (good proof to start with?):
+   Assume produces non-stable match (h, d), (h', d') h would offer to d' first d' would reject if already at higher. we know this didn't happen d' would accept and later recind. would not recind for lower

+The general rule of thumb is that algorithms introduced in this course (in either the lectures, tutorial, problem sets) does not need citation - simply citing which slide / problem set number (question #) is typically enough

-in-person inspera (done in a CSE lab; so is it on a lab computer or your own computer?)
+TODO: in-person inspera (done in a CSE lab; so is it on a lab computer or your own computer?)
 (cormen, leiserson et.
 Introduction to Algorithms 'bible of algorithms', i.e. reference manual for later work)